Supercolbat/cold-supercolbat/README.md

 ## 🚀 Technologies used
 ### [Pug](https://github.com/pugjs/pug)
- Pugis a template engine for **HTML** which offers a much easier to use syntax over HTML.
+ Pug is a template engine for **HTML** which offers a much easier to use syntax over HTML.
 However, Pug code still needs to be compiled down to HTML for it to be usable.
 > Pug is a high-performance template engine heavily influenced by [Haml](http://haml.info/)
 > and implemented with JavaScript for [Node.js](http://nodejs.org) and browsers.
 For bug reports,
 > feature requests and questions, [open an issue](https://github.com/pugjs/pug/issues/new).
 > For discussion join the [chat room](https://gitter.im/pugjs/pug).

 Source: [Pug README](https://github.com/pugjs/pug#readme)

 ### [Sass](https://github.com/sass/sass)